 A1.4.4.
-Identification of the Introduction, General rules, Definitions, and Glossary of Māori terms in the Plan
+Identification of the Introduction, General rules, Definitions, and Glossary of Māori terms in the Plan and are to be treated as regional policy statement, regional coastal plan, regional plan and district plan provisions in their entirety.

 The following chapters apply to the whole Plan: